You love to travel, you are passionate about architecture.

 By the way, don’t forget to save time to eat.
 You would not be the first starving nerd waiting for that perfect photo…

 Start today with section 1, so preparing your next trip will be much easier.

 If you still have questions or need help, you can always contact me.
 I will love to share my map of past and future Architectural Visits with you, and help you plan your next Architecture Trips.

-All the information you need and a specialized support to plan your trip.
+The information you need and a specialized support

 Now, it’s your turn!